Most Popular Courses

 About the Training Centre in Dublin

 All our courses in Dublin will take place either in the Morning (9:00 13:45) or in the Afternoon (14:00 – 18:45) depending on classroom and trainer availability.
 Other courses may be offered in Dublin upon request, if you need any further information, don’t hesitate to contact us!
-Our courses in Dublin take place right in the heart of Dublin’s city center, (Dublin 2).
+Our courses in Dublin take place right in the heart of Dublin’s city center, (Dublin 2 or Dublin 4).

 How to reach us